nleiva/capirca_acl/docs/translate.md

 ### filter_options

 It a list used to define the type of filter, a descriptor or name, direction (if applicable) and format (ipv4/ipv6).
 The order of the options is relevant and they are platform specific.
 The following tables describe their purpose.
 More details in [Capirca Policy-format](https://github.com/google/capirca/wiki/Policy-format).
-We grouped together platforms that have similar options:
+We have grouped together platforms that have similar options for the ease of reading:

 #### Group 1